mjy/path/README.md

 This is not a website to promote your tools, but rather the concepts behind the tools.

-This was originally conceived as the basis for a Biodiversity 101 Talk for BiodiversityNext 2019.
+This was originally conceived as the basis for a [Biodiversity 101 Workshop](https://github.com/tdwg/curriculum/blob/master/biodiversity-informatics-101/bi101_schedule_2019.md) talk at BiodiversityNext 2019.

 # Acknowledgements